Bedrock-OSS/bedrock-wiki/docs/blocks/ore-loot-tables.md

 }
 ```

-In this case, we add a non-existing item called "minecraft:stone" as a dummy item to trigger the XP drop.
+In this case, we add an existing item called "minecraft:barrier" as a dummy item to trigger the XP drop, we can create a in-existing item if you want.

 2. Next, create a function to loop through and process the dropped items: